LeadstarlingX/MPI_project/README.md

     .\clean.bat
     ```

+## Performance Analysis

+We conducted experiments to measure the execution time with different numbers of processes (1, 2, 4, and 8).
+Due to the small problem size (1,000 elements), the results highlight the impact of MPI communication overhead over computational gain.

+*   **[PERFORMANCE.md](PERFORMANCE.md)**: Detailed experimental results and scaling analysis.

 ## Troubleshooting & Compatibility

 During development, we encountered a known compatibility issue between **g++** and **Microsoft MPI**.
 Microsoft's header files (`mpi.h`) use proprietary **SAL (Source Annotation Language)** keywords that standard compilers like `g++` do not recognize.